 Collisions with boats are the other leading cause of right whale deaths.
 North Atlantic right whales are slow, swimming around 6 miles per hour, usually near the water's surface.
 They are also dark-skinned and lack a dorsal fin, making them very difficult to spot, especially in unfavorable weather conditions or at night.
-Studies have shown that boat speed is a major factor in whale collisions and that slowing boats larger than 65 feet down to 10 knots would reduce a North Atlantic right whale's risk of death from being struck by a large vessel from 80% to 90%.
+Studies have shown that boat speed is a major factor in whale collisions and that slowing boats larger than 65 feet down to 10 knots would reduce a North Atlantic right whale's risk of death from being struck by a large vessel.
 At normal operating speeds, boats cannot maneuver to avoid hitting right whales, and the whales swim too slowly to be able to move out of the way.
 This puts right whales at great risk of strikes, which can cause deadly injuries from blunt force trauma or cuts from the propellers.
-Between 2017 and January 2024, there have been 12 confirmed deaths of North Atlantic right whales in the U.S. and Canada from boat strikes and three confirmed serious injuries from boat strikes.
-In August 2022, NMFS released proposed updates to its 2008 Vessel Speed Rule.
-These proposed regulations, if finalized, would better reflect current whale habitat, require mandatory slowdowns when whales are sighted, expand regulations to include boats 35 feet or larger, and improve compliance with regulations.
+Between 2017 and March 2025, there have been 15 confirmed deaths of North Atlantic right whales in the U.S. and Canada from boat strikes and three confirmed serious injuries from boat strikes.